Become a Member or Make a Donation

 *Multi-year contributors of $250+ are known as "Trail Blazers" and recognized on trail information media

-Our annual Endowment campaign is underway!
+Our annual Endowment campaign is happening!
 Your donation supports us in our mission in connecting the Platteville community to the Rountree Branch corridor, through recreation, conservation and environmental education.
 Our long-term goal is to grow our endowment to sustain trail repairs and salaries of our part time coordinators.
 We appreciate donations of any amount and offer many opportunities to honor or recognize your donation.
+Please know we do accept PayPal and Venmo.
 Read more here.

 Sassy's Vacation, a children's book written by PCA volunteer, Sue Leamy Kies and illustrated by Ric Genthe is about a snapping turtle's adventure in the PCA.
 All proceeds from sales go toward trail development and maintenance.
 Get your copy today!
 More information here.